WordPress SEO Consultant – About Sergiu George

 The Inspiration for a better SEO at Nurdic

-A decade in SEO is just about enough time to realise how different of an approach one can apply when optimising a website.
+A decade in SEO is just about enough time to realise how different of an approach one can apply when optimising a website for organic search.
 There are many variables at play and some of them are changing on a regular basis.
-If there is one thing where Nurdic and the SEO process here is different than most other SEO players out there and. their own methods, it’s the commitment to an academic approach to thinking about SEO, which starts with understanding its history and using it as a basis for understanding its future.
+If there is one thing where Nurdic and its SEO process is different from most other SEO players and their methods, it’s the commitment to a pragmatic approach to SEO.
+It starts with an understanding of search engine history and uses it as a basis for an SEO Philosophy that is capable of delivering sustainable results.

 Sergiu George